chatternet/chatternet-client-http/README.md

 ### Testing

+NOTE: you will need a node version >= 19.0.0 to run the test suite.

 Test are added to the `test` directory with the suffix `.spec.ts`.
 They can import from `src` using Typescript imports and ESM imports.